Speed up slow computers and laptops

-This story’s moral is that many machines that people usually replace only need some work to revitalise them.
+This story’s moral is that many machines that people usually replace only need some work to revitalize them.

 If you want to improve your machine’s performance, there are several easy things to do first.

-- Run a full anti-virus scan with a quality anti-virus product.
+- Scan the computer with a quality anti-virus product.

-- Run updates on the operating system and any installed programs
+- Run updates on the operating system and all installed programs

-- Do a system cleanup and remove unused files
+- Perform a system cleanup and remove unused files.

-- Run a reputable registry cleaner.
+- Run a quality registry cleaner.
 Make a backup first in case of problems.